 The Legal Aid Centre’s decision either grants full entitlement to legal aid, entitlement to legal aid with the applicant’s 20% contribution towards the legal costs, or it refuses entitlement.

 13 Who bears the other costs, if I am entitled only to limited legal aid?

 14 Does legal aid also cover appeals?

-Yes, legal aid is also granted for appeal proceedings and enforcement proceedings.
+Yes, legal aid is also granted for ordinary and extraordinary appeal proceedings and enforcement proceedings.

 16 Can I contest a refusal to give legal aid?

-A decision refusing legal aid must contain the particulars stipulated in special legislation (i.e. Administrative Procedure Act No 71/1967 (Code of Administrative Procedure), as amended), and it must inform the applicant that, unless there is a change in their income or financial circumstances, they may not re-submit an application for the same case until six months after the decision is issued.
+A decision refusing legal aid must contain the particulars stipulated in special legislation (i.e. Administrative Procedure Act No 71/1967 (Code of Administrative Procedure), as amended), and it must inform the applicant that if there is a change in their income or financial circumstances, they may re-submit an application for the same case only six months after the decision is issued.

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.